Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Adam is currently involved in projects investigating the contribution of mobile genetic elements to, and the molecular basis of virulence of Clostridium difficile.
 Additionally he has projects investigating the emergence and persistence of antibiotic-resistant bacteria in humans, the molecular evolution of mobile genetic elements and their biological cost to the host cell, mobile genetic elements and resistance genes in microbial metagemones from human, animal and environmental samples and horizontal gene transfer in clinically important biofilms.

-His group is currently funded by the European Union, the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Malaysian Government and UCL.
+His group is currently funded by the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Saudi Arabian, Malaysian and Thai Governments, The Eastman Foundation for Oral Research and Training (EFFORT) and UCL.

-Ms Asyura Amdan (Biofilms, resistance and MGEs), Ms Enas Newire; (Antibiotic resistance and MGEs), Mr Ajijur Rahman (Metagenomics, resistance and HGT), Mr Liam Reynolds; (Metagenomic drug and drug resistance discovery), Mr Supathep Tansirichaiya (Resistance, MGEs & Metagenomics),
+Ms Zeina Alkudmani, (Clostridium difficile virulence), Ms Asyura Amdan (Biofilms, resistance and MGEs), Ms Enas Newire; (Antibiotic resistance and MGEs), Mr Ajijur Rahman (Metagenomics, resistance and HGT), Mr Liam Reynolds; (Metagenomic drug and drug resistance discovery), Ms Supanan Sucharit (metagenomic enzyme discovery), Mr Supathep Tansirichaiya (Resistance, MGEs & Metagenomics).

 MSc / MSci / BSc students

 Previous members of the group (and where they are now);